Since 2011, we've helped more than 5 million people understand their Medicare coverage.

 We do not offer every plan available in your area.
 Any information we provide is limited to those plans we do offer in your area.
 Please contact Medicare.gov or 1–800– MEDICARE to get information on all of your options.

-DEFINITION: If you need to remain hospitalized for more than 90 days in a single benefit period, Original Medicare will cover a portion of your costs for a total of 60 additional reserve days over the course of your lifetime.
-For each of these 60 lifetime reserve days, you pay coinsurance ($670 per day, in 2018), and Medicare pays the rest of the covered hospital costs.
+If you need to remain hospitalized for more than 90 days in a single benefit period, Original Medicare will cover a portion of your costs for a total of 60 additional reserve days over the course of your lifetime.
+For each of these 60 lifetime reserve days, you pay coinsurance ($742 per day, in 2021), and Medicare pays the rest of the covered hospital costs.

-If you’re still hospitalized after 90 days, you’ll either have to start paying the full bill yourself, or dipping in to your lifetime reserve days.
-If you use lifetime reserve days, you pay $670 per day (in 2018) and Medicare pays the rest.
+If you’re still hospitalized after 90 days, you’ll either have to start paying the full bill yourself, or dipping into your lifetime reserve days.
+If you use lifetime reserve days, you pay $742 per day (in 2021) and Medicare pays the rest.
 If you’re ultimately discharged from the hospital after 100 days, you will have used up 10 of your lifetime reserve days.
 That means you’ll have 50 remaining, which you could use in the future if you ever have another hospitalization that lasts more than 90 days.

-Alternatively, Medicare Advantage plans have built-in caps on out-of-pocket costs, which can’t exceed $6,700 (not counting prescription drug costs) in 2018.
+Alternatively, Medicare Advantage plans have built-in caps on out-of-pocket costs, which can’t exceed $7,550 for in-network care (not counting prescription drug costs) in 2021.
 So with a Medicare Advantage plan, it doesn’t matter how many days you’re hospitalized — you won’t have to pay more than the plan’s out-of-pocket limit for your hospitalization (note that Medicare Advantage plans have drawbacks too, such as limited provider networks.
 This article will help you figure out whether you’d be better off with Medicare Advantage or Original Medicare).